Greco-Buddhism: Historical outline

 The Mauryan Empire, founded by Chandragupta Maurya, would first conquer the Nanda Empire.
 Chandragupta would then defeat the Seleucid Empire during the Seleucid-Mauryan War.
 This resulted in the transfer of the Macedonian satraps in the Indus Valley and Gandhara to the Mauryan Empire.
 Furthermore, a marriage alliance was enacted which granted Seleucus's daughter as Chandragupta's wife for diplomatic relations.
 The conflict additionally led to the transfer of 500 war elephants to the Seleucid Empire from the Mauryan Empire, presumably as reparations for lives lost and damages sustained.

 The Mauryan Emperor Ashoka established the largest Indian empire.
 Following the destructive Kalinga War, Ashoka converted to Buddhism.
 Abandoning an expansionist agenda, Ashoka would adopt humanitarian reformation in place.
-As ascribed in the Edicts of Ashoka, the Emperor spread Dharma as Buddhism throughout his empire.
+As ascribed in the Edicts of Ashoka, the Emperor spread Dharma, interpreted as Buddhism throughout his empire.
 Ashoka claims to have converted many, including the Greek populations within his realm to Buddhism:

 Here in the king's domain among the Greeks, the Kambojas, the Nabhakas, the Nabhapamkits, the Bhojas, the Pitinikas, the Andhras, and the Palidas, everywhere people are following Beloved-of-the-Gods' instructions in Dharma.

 The decline and overthrow of the Mauryans by the Shunga Empire, and of the revolt of Bactria in the Seleucid Empire led to the formation of the Greco-Bactrian Kingdom (250–125 BC).
 To their north, the Greco-Bactrians were followed by the secession of the Indo-Greek Kingdom (180 BC – 10 AD).
 Even when, centuries later, these Hellenized regions were conquered first by the Yuezhi, then by the Indo-Scythians and the Kushan Empire (1st–3rd centuries AD), Buddhism continued to thrive there.